Inside the Orb: The Untold Story of Worldcoin’s Launch

 Neo-colonialism issues

 Less amusing were the early attempts to recruit users in Nairobi, Sudan and Indonesia.
-In April of 2022, MIT Technology Report published a 7000-word feature titled “Deception, exploited workers, and cash handouts: How Worldcoin recruited its first half a million test users.”
+In April of 2022, MIT Technology Report published a 7,000-word feature titled “Deception, exploited workers, and cash handouts: How Worldcoin recruited its first half a million test users.”
 The writers argued that despite the project’s lofty ambitions, “so far all it's done is build a biometric database from the bodies of the poor.”

 The blistering report chronicles a shoddy operation rife with misinformation, data lapses and malfunctioning orbs.
 “Our investigation revealed wide gaps between Worldcoin’s public messaging, which focused on protecting privacy, and what users experienced,” write Eileen Guo and Adi Renaldi.
 “We found that the company’s representatives used deceptive marketing practices, collected more personal data than it acknowledged, and failed to obtain meaningful informed consent.”